Iğdır: Modern history

 Iğdır, or Igdir, was taken by the Russian Empire from Persia after the latter's defeat in the Russo-Persian War of 1826-1828.
 It was organized as part of the Armenian Oblast in 1828 and made a part of the Georgia-Imeretia Governorate in 1840, and then the Surmalu Uyezd of the Erivan Governorate in 1850.
 According to the Russian family lists accounts from 1886, of the total 30,647 inhabitants of the district 11,868 were Tatars (38.7%, later known as Azerbaijanis), 15,204 Armenians (49.6%) and 3,575 Kurds (11.7%).
 An 1894 publication counted 2,912 Armenians living in the town.
 Under Russian rule, two primary schools, one for boys and the other for girls, and three churches were opened and 100 Armenian families were allowed to move to Igdir.
 The town's population rose to 10,000 in 1914 and largely busied itself with agriculture and commerce.

-Following the Russian Revolution of October 1917, the area came under the control of a temporary administrative committee created by the three main ethnic groups in the Caucasus.
+Following the Russian Revolution of October 1917, the area came under the control of a temporary administrative committee created by the three main ethnic groups (Armenians, Azerbaijanis and Georgians) in the South Caucasus.
 Though it attempted to negotiate a truce with the Ottoman Empire, Ottoman forces launched an eastward offensive and took Igdir on May 20, 1918.
 They occupied it until the signing of the Armistice of Mudros in November 1918.
 The Republic of Armenia then assumed control over Igdir.
 The Armenian population suffered heavily during the grueling winter of 1918–19, as famine, disease and the cold killed many.
 In May 1919, its status was elevated to that of a city.